Paint Furniture Black – Everything You Need to Know

 I also love that this primer comes in black, so I don’t have to paint as many coats of black paint over it.

-Brushing Aqua Lock Primer on the top of the dresser.
+Brushing Aqua Lock Primer on laminate top of dresser

 Other Primer Options